Picture of Yongfeng Ai

 • Carbohydrate chemistry, nutrition and utilization

-• Crop quality and utilization
+• Crop processing and chemistry

 • Extrusion processing (human food, pet food, animal and aquafeed)